brainstormforce/coming-soon-mode-by-spectra/readme.md

 	- Compatible with any WordPress theme
 	- Live mode is accessible only to the selected user or logged-in user as per setting selection.
 	- Multiselect Page even coming soon mode is active.
         - Control Header, Footer & Sidebar Apperience of your selected page.
+        - Built-in signup template with email capture.

 ## Privacy Statement